 Bronze is the entry-level tier for Qantas frequent flyers: it’s where all new member start their journey on the Red Roo's loyalty program ladder.

-As it happens, the largest portion of the Qantas Frequent Flyer program’s 14 million membership are Bronze – or ‘Bronzies’, as some in the Qantas Loyalty business affectionately call them.
+As it happens, the largest portion of the Qantas Frequent Flyer program’s near 15 million-strong membership are Bronze – or ‘Bronzies’, as some in the Qantas Loyalty business affectionately call them.